-The population of Ethiopia is around 92 million.
+The population of Ethiopia is over 110 million.

 Most of the country’s people live in very rural areas rather than big cities.
 We provide help for orphans, care of the elderly, homeless shelters and refugees.

 The low population density makes it extremely difficult to provide adequate healthcare.
 Often people live over 100km from the nearest hospital.
 This problem is compounded by the poor transport links and seasonal weather conditions.

 Often people walk or are carried for several days to reach medical help if there is an emergency.
 This is ruinous to the health of the most vulnerable, but we can improve the situation.